-How to Clean All Types of Countertops
+How to Clean Marble Countertops Naturally

-To properly care for marble, select a cleaner that’s not acidic – like our all-purpose spray.
-Even though it contains lime essential oil, this water-based product has a pH of about 10 (basic).
+To properly care for marble countertops, you’ll need a non-acidic cleaner – like our all-purpose spray.
+Even though it contains lime essential oil, this water-based product has a pH of around 10, making it basic.

 Sealed marble is better protected from the elements, but the protective coating fades with normal wear and tear.
 Luckily, it’s easy to check if your marble countertops are sealed.
 Let a few drops of water sit on a clean marble countertop for 10-15 minutes before wiping the area dry.
 A darkened spot indicates water absorption and the need for re-treatment.

-Depending on how often you use/clean the surface and which sealant you choose, our research shows that marble should be resealed every three months.
+Depending on how often you use/clean the surface – and which sealant you choose – our research shows that marble should be resealed every three months.

 Puracy: Cleaning Countertops Should Always Be This Easy